listout/ProducerConsumer/README.md

-# Implementation of classical Producer-Consumer Problem using Java and Threads
+# Implementation of Producer-Consumer Problem

+### My implementation of the classical producer-consumer problem using Java and Thread

-### Build and Run
+#### Build and Run

 ``` {.bash}
 make build